ieongch0106/vibe/docs/milestone2.md

 Chou Heng Ieong - Implemented front-end and back-end of login page, sign up page and location page.<br>
 Created server/index.js and implemented 3 routing methods.
 Created database/user.json to store user's data.
 Deploy Heroku App<br>
 Mohammed Aaquil Khan - Implemented home and host webpages.
 Home webpage reads from a json file named parties.json and displays 5 parties as a list on the webpage.
 Host webpage allows the user to enter the data related to the party being hosted and then stores the data in parties.json file.<br>
 Arnav Mohan - Implemented the search page and the Information page.
-Search page uses inputed data to find a show results for parties that match the inputed data from the parties.json file.
-Info page displays information of the user after sign in, thorugh through the database/user.json file.
+Search page uses inputed data to find and display results for parties that match the inputed data from the parties.json file.
+Info page displays information of the user after sign in, through the database/user.json file.
 .<br>
 .<br>
 ## Representation of APIs for Vibe